 Don’t skip breakfast: Encourage your kids to eat a healthy breakfast as eating breakfast sets the tone for the day, kick-starts their metabolism and is believed to increase child’s appetite.

 Check iron levels: It has been found that low iron levels might reduce appetite.
 Get your child’s iron levels checked to rule out this possibility.
 Studies suggest that at least one in eight toddlers tend to become anemic before the age of 2 years.
 Kids less than the age of 9 years need about 7 to 10 milligrams of iron a day and those above the age of 9 years need about 8 milligrams of iron daily.
 In case your child’s iron levels are low, include iron rich foods in his/her diet to increase child appetite.
 (Iron in foods for kids)

 Foods that can increase child appetite

-Iron: Iron rich foods like spinach, eggs and lentils should be included in your child’s diet to increase a child’s appetite.
+Iron: Iron in foods or iron rich foods like spinach, eggs and lentils should be included in your child’s diet to increase a child’s appetite.
 Always pair iron rich foods with vitamin C to increase its absorption and use by the body.